 I imagine that comic postcard illustrator Ellam would have scarcely believed it possible when he penned his “Girl Soldier” series for postcard manufacturer Ellanbee in the early years of the 20th century.
 It’s possible that the Girl Soldier series was intended to be absurd; ludicrous.
 Yet over 100 years later, women are an increasing presence in the British army latterly in combat roles and, therefore, in its ceremonial duties as well.

 For now, then, the vision of a female Life Guard such as Ellam’s still remains an illustration.
 Or does it?
 Though there are no women in the Household Cavalry at present, for some time now there have been female musicians in both the Band of The Life Guards and the Band of The Blues and Royals, which come together from time to time, mounted or dismounted, as the Massed Band of The Household Cavalry and take part in the Trooping of the Colour.
+One can cite as examples WO1 E. Freeborn, Bandmaster of the Lifeguards.
 So the reality of the female Life Guard comes inexorably closer.

 Being interested in artistic depictions of military history and uniforms, I occasionally come across images of female soldiers.
 I’m not referring to genuine servicewomen but instead to a certain genre of illustrations which show women in traditional military uniforms.
 There can be found examples of real women serving in genuine combat roles in western armies during the 18th and 19th century, Private Hannah Snell of the 6th Regiment of Foot and Marines being a good example (see below), but the illustrations I’m referring to are something entirely different.